But first, a note on meal times for first-time visitors to Southern Spain:

 5Mentario: Tiny bar with tables outside on the Playa, serving breakfast, drinks and snacks.
 The name (say it cinco mentario) is a pun on "Sin Comentario" - no comment.

-Kiosko Luca - Tapas and drinks are served from a little white hut, while an adjacent little white hut contains the "servicios".
-Mojitos a speciality in summer months.
-Open all year round under canvas, with heating in winter.
+Kiosko Luca: Tapas and drinks are served from a little white hut on the Paseo.
+Very popular and welcoming.
+Open all year round, outdoor seating in summer, under canvas with patio heater in winter.

 *Restaurante Pizarro: Open every day of the year except the evenings of Christmas Eve and New Year's Eve.
 Outdoor seating under canvas (heated in winter), plus a comedor (dining room) inside for more formal meals.
 Has been known to overcharge tourists, and if you want the menú del día at lunchtime you have to ask for it otherwise they may bring you the more expensive á la carte menu.